t-harvey/markdown_renderer/README.md

 Introduction
 ------------
-ZJS provides console API's which match Node.js' Console module.
-We describe them here as there could potentially be minor differences.
+ZJS provides console APIs which match Node.js' Console module.
+We describe them here as there could be minor differences.

-Note that the console API's do not support format specifiers (e.g. %d, %f etc.).
+Note that the console APIs do not support format specifiers (e.g., %d, %f etc.).

 Web IDL
 -------